This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 And it’s easy to see why.
 These guys love to burrow in the sand, which is beneficial because it’s keeping the substrate well oxygenated.

-Usually they are not aggressive towards each other, however, they can be territorial.
+Usually, they are not aggressive towards each other, however, they can be territorial.
 A good practice is to keep them in pairs.

-As any other saltwater fish, the Diamond Watchman Goby will benefit from a diverse diet.
+Like any other saltwater fish, the Diamond Watchman Goby will benefit from a diverse diet.
 Feed them live black worms, Mysis shrimp, frozen brine shrimp, and other prepared foods.

 Tiger Watchman Goby